AlloyTeam/eslint-config-alloy/README.md

 `eslint-config-alloy` uses a high degree of automation to hand over all processes that can be managed automatically, including:

-- Through greenkeeper and travis-ci, automatically check whether ESLint and related plugins have new versions and if there are new rules in the new version which we need to add
+- Through GitHub Actions, automatically weekly check whether ESLint and related plugins have new versions and if there are new rules in the new version which we need to add
 - Automatically check if our rules include Prettier rules
 - Automatically check if our rules include deprecated rules